 In 2014, the Company paid an option exercise fee of \$1,500 to Adimab for the rights to the antibody used in XMT-1522.
-The Company is obligated to pay Adimab up to \$26,500 in development and regulatory milestones for each product containing this antibody and a low-single digit percentage royalty on net sales of each product if this product is successfully developed and commercialized.
+The Company was initially obligated to pay Adimab up to \$26,500 in development and regulatory milestones for each product containing this antibody and a low-single digit percentage royalty on net sales of each product if this product is successfully developed and commercialized.
+During the three months ended March 31, 2017, the Company made a milestone payment of \$1,500 to Adimab with respect to XMT-1522.